WMD-group/WMD-group.github.io/index.markdown

 title: Navigating Materials Space with Computers
 ---

 We are an academic group at [Imperial College London](https://www.imperial.ac.uk/materials) focused on the design and optimisation of advanced materials using high-performance computing.
-Our research on computational materials chemistry combines quantum mechanics with data-driven machine learning and multi-scale modelling approaches.
+Our research on computational materials chemistry combines quantum mechanics with data-driven machine learning at the atomic scale and multi-scale modelling approaches.
 The group is led by [Professor Aron Walsh](http://www.imperial.ac.uk/people/a.walsh) in the [Thomas Young Centre for the Theory & Simulation of Molecules & Materials](https://thomasyoungcentre.org) and the [Centre for Processable Electronics](https://www.imperial.ac.uk/processable-electronics).

 <p align="center" width="100%">
     <img width="58%" src="/images/chemnav.jpg">